Welcome

 PGY-1 Pharmacy Residency

-The PGY1 Pharmacy residents will practice at Cleveland Clinic Main Campus.
-Required rotations are Internal Medicine 1 and 2, Practice Management, Drug Information, Medication Safety, and Adult Critical Care.
-Residents will select 5 elective rotations from the following list: Ambulatory Care, Cardiology, Emergency Medicine, Infectious Diseases, Informatics, Neurology, Oncology, Pediatrics, Pharmacogenomics, Psychiatry, and Solid Organ Transplant.
+The PGY1 Pharmacy residents will practice at Cleveland Clinic main campus.
+Required rotations are: Internal Medicine 1, Practice Management, Drug Information, Medication Safety, and Adult Critical Care.
+Residents will select six elective rotations from the following list: Ambulatory Care, Cardiology, Critical Care 2, Emergency Medicine, Infectious Diseases, Informatics, Internal Medicine 2, Neurology, Oncology, Pediatrics, Pharmacogenomics, Practice Management 2, Psychiatry, and Solid Organ Transplant, of which one must be in an ambulatory clinic.
 Pharmacist preceptors are available for all rotations listed.

 Contact